 - Visitation Days

 - Inmate safety

 To search for this kind of information, you must do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your account may help other people that are in the same situation.